 For some of the best views take the cable car up to the Monte neighbourhood.
 At 600 metres above sea level, you can enjoy magnificent views of the sea and the steep sprawling hillside dotted with white-walled and red-roofed houses.

 Ride a Traditional Wicker Toboggan

 From the upper terminal in Monte, take a two-kilometre hair-raising wicker toboggan ride down the hill.
-A tradition dating back to the 1800’s and a truly Madeiran experience and one of the more unusual things to do in Madeira.
+A tradition dating back to the 1800s and a truly Madeiran experience and one of the more unusual things to do in Madeira.

 Enjoy Beaches & Nature Treks

 Away from the city, you’ll find beautiful black volcanic sand beaches, the world’s largest laurel forest and some of the most spectacular nature treks in Europe.
 Hiking in Madeira is also very popular not just for the stunning landscape but for the interesting Levada walks.

 Discover The Best Places to Visit in Madeira Beyond Funchal Old Town